laminas/laminas.dev/README.md

   implementation and dispatch.
 Individual implementations marshal appropriate events to dispatch via the event dispatcher.

+- `/api/twitter/[:token]` is an incoming webhook from IFTTT.
+The `:token` is the shared token between the IFTTT and the webhook; if not identical, requests are rejected.
+They payload must contain the elements text, url, and timestamp, and is used to dispatch an `App\Twitter\Tweet` event before returning a 202 response.

 #### Events

 The repository provides the following event types, with the listed handlers.